Keyboard shortcuts

 Prose analysis

 MarkSpec performs quality analysis on the body prose of authored entries — the paragraphs and list items that describe what a requirement means, not just its identity.
-Prose analysis runs as a separate markspec lint pass after parsing and validation; it does not block markspec validate.
+Prose analysis runs as a separate markspec lint pass after parsing and validation; it does not block markspec check.

 Scope